Doctorate in Clinical Psychology

 Dr Kerry Woolfall - Senior Lecturer in Psychological Sciences

-Approximately 50% of the direct teaching on the programme is provided by the programme team and a contribution from members of the Department of Psychological Sciences and the School of Psychology.
+Approximately 50% of the direct teaching on the programme is provided by the programme team and a contribution from members of the Department of Psychology.
 The remaining 50% of the teaching is provided by a large number of NHS clinical psychologists or allied professionals in Merseyside, Cheshire and across the North West of England.